migorengx/mirebus-agent/Readme.md

 ## 🚀 Overview

 Easily deploy your AI agent by setting up the necessary Docker containers and environment variables.
-This guide will walk you through the setup process so you can start interacting with your own AI system.
+After running the containers, you’ll import a template workflow to get your AI agent up and running.

 ---